Authorities in Argentina tell residents to throw away laced cocaine after 23 killed

 Allan Santillán, 19, told the Associated Press from the hospital that he had smoked the drugs Tuesday night.

-“I woke up with my liver shot to hell, vomiting, and with stomach pains,” Santillán said.
+“I woke up with my liver shot to hell, vomiting and with stomach pains,” Santillán said.
 His mother, a nurse, rushed him to the hospital.

 Argentina has one of the highest rates of cocaine consumption in the Americas, according to a 2019 report by the Organization of American States.